In a 'Plot Twist', Wikileaks Releases Documents It Claims Detail Russia Mass Surveillance Apparatus - Slashdot

 Gee, ya think?
 They've now released thirty-four whole documents and they're looking for a pat on the back.

-Too late, Hillary (Score:4, Informative)
+Too late, Hillary (Score:3, Informative)

 In 2010 [slashdot.org] you both held Mr. Assange in higher regard and pointed out to those, who'd consider him "an ass":